rharbird/ucl-microbit-robotics-readthedocs/ucl-microbit-robotics-readthedocs/docs/source/getting_started.rst

 .. image:: pictures/OpenPXT.png
   :scale: 60%

-You should see a screen like the one below and you are now ready to make the micro:bit, and eventally your robot, do something.
+You should see a screen like the one below and you are now ready to make the micro:bit, and eventually your robot, do something.

 .. image:: pictures/readyToCode.png
   :scale: 20%
-*Microsoft makecode programming environment*

 Choose one or more of the blocks in the ``Basic`` menu by dragging one of the